snumlautoken/DD2480-DECIDE/README.md

 - Wrote LIC 1 and 5 and tests for those
 - Wrote a number of small issues that came up on the way
 - Reviewed a number of pull requests and merged

+#### Olivia
+- Wrote LIC 4, 9 & 14
+- Wrote tests and documentation for the same LICs
+- Reviewed & merged pull requests